What is Spinal Stenosis?

 These patients can have a more severe level of symptoms with both back and leg pain.
 The neurological compression is often worse in the foraminae where the dorsal root ganglion resides and this can be particularly painful. (see link to Degen scoliosis)

-This depends on the severity and duration of symptoms.
+Treatment options for spinal stenosis vary depending on the severity and duration of symptoms.